-A new AQMA for nitrogen dioxide (NO2) was proposed in is likely to be declared in Saltford in 2012 (see Figure 3.2).
+A new AQMA for nitrogen dioxide (NO2) was proposed in Saltford in 2012 (see Figure 3.2).

 Air quality in the Bath AQMA improved during 2011 compared to the previous year.
-The average level of nitrogen dioxide fell from 50 to 45 $\mu$ g/ but levels still remain above the 'objective' of 40 $\mu$ g/m3 set in the National Air Quality Strategy.
+The average level of nitrogen dioxide fell from 50 to 45 μ g/ but levels still remain above the 'objective' of 40 μ g/m3 set in the National Air Quality Strategy.